semilimes/nodered-publicapi-connector/README.md

 The nodes are tested with `Node.js v19.2.0` and `Node-RED v3.0.2`.

 ## Connect to semilimes
-1. Get an API key on [Semilimes Website](https://www.semilimes.com)
+1. Get an API key on [semilimes](https://www.semilimes.com) website

-1. Add a new `Text` node and configure it with your preferred message
+2. Add a new `Text` node and configure it with your preferred message

-1. Add an `Action Selector` node and select the `Account - Get Contacts` to get a list of contacts to send a message to.
+3. Add an `Action Selector` node and select the `Account - Get Contacts` to get a list of contacts to send a message to.

-1. Add a `sender` node then config its `Connector` property to create a `connector` configuration.
+4. Add a `sender` node then config its `Connector` property to create a `connector` configuration.
 ![Property editor of listener node](resources/images/sender_node_properties.jpg)

 1. Configure the `connector` node with your API key and connect it to semilimes.